 Dogs hear at a higher frequency than people do and process audio differently.
 Animals may hear your music as grating and need their own music designed with the right pitches and tones.

 Canine-designed music typically promises to soothe dog separation anxiety by stopping unwanted barking, reducing hyperactivity and calming your dog.
 Choose a quality speaker that isn’t too loud for your dog, doesn’t pop with static or have loose cords that he could chew on.
-Be sure to place it high enough to keep out of curious paws’ way.
+Use pet-friendly speakers or be sure to place it high enough to keep out of curious paws’ way.

 Dogs listening to classical music are shown to spend more time in a resting state and bark less than other dogs.
 I’m sure you can guess that if dogs like classical and soothing tunes, that heavy metal proves an agitation.